jchristn/komodo/README.md

 ## New in v1.1.x

 The following capabilities and fixes were introduced in this commit:

-- Minor refactor of server and core classes including namespace/organization changes
+- Refactor of server and core classes
 - Collapsed retrieval of querystring items into request parameters
-- Error ID is now an enum
 - Enumeration of indexed documents
 - Retarget to .NET Core and .NET Framework
 - Eliminate standalone sqlite DLLs